ADAC-LIRMM/adam/docs/source/tutorials/index.rst

    your specific development needs.

-6. :ref:`tutorial_hardware_development`: Dive into how to develop and integrate an example peripheral into adam.
+6. :ref:`tutorial_hardware_development`: Dive into how to develop and integrate an example peripheral into ADAM.

 .. toctree::
    :maxdepth: 1